Cheshire Cheese lysine-arginine content for herpes management

 Category Overview

-Like other dairy products, cheese is a great source of lysine and scarce in arginine.
+Like other dairy products, cheese is a decent source of lysine and somewhat low in arginine.
 Cheese can help boost the immune system and fight off herpes infections.
 Cheese also contains calcium, protein, and vitamin B12, which are essential for overall health.
 Parmesan Cheese, ricotta cheese, cottage cheese, and cheddar cheese are some of the cheeses that have the most lysine compared to arginine.

 Practical Recommendations